 The safety of children on the school bus depends not only on the bus driver, but others on the road as well.
 First Student offers the following winter safety tips to motorists and parents:

-First Student is the leading school transportation solutions provider in North America, moving more passengers per day than all U.S. airlines combined.
-The company strives to provide the best start and finish to every school day by carrying more than six million students across more than 1,300 school districts.
-With a team of highly-trained drivers and the industry’s strongest safety record, First Student delivers reliable, quality services including full-service transportation and management, special-needs transportation, route optimization and scheduling, and charter services.
-For more information, please visit firststudentinc.com
+As the leading school transportation solutions provider in North America, First Student strives to provide the best start and finish to every school day.
+First Student completes six million student journeys each day, moving more passengers than all U.S. airlines combined.
+With a team of highly-trained drivers and the industry’s strongest safety record, First Student delivers reliable, quality services including full-service transportation and management, special-needs transportation, route optimization and scheduling, and charter services for 1,300 school district contracts.
+For more information, please visit firststudentinc.com.